Wendy Ealey Bio

 Wonderful Parade’ and Bruce Watson’s ‘Balance’ album.

 Solo performances, MC work.
-Formed new duo called “Ealey & Tyers”.
+Formed new duo called “Ealey & Tyers” with

 with Unsung.
 Brief tour of United Kingdom and